lwfinger/rtw88/README.md

 ```bash
 options <device_name> <<driver_option_name>>=<value>
 ```

+The available parameter (option) for USB devices is

+switch_usb_mode=<Y/N>

+Set to N to disable switching to USB 3 mode to avoid potential interference in the 2.4 GHz band (default: Y) (bool).
+This parameter (options) applies to the USB 3 capable devices: RTL8814AU, RTL8822CU, RTL8812CU, RTL8822BU, RTL8812BU, and RTL8812AU.
+It's okay to leave the parameter on even when plugging the device into a USB 2 port because it will try to switch to USB 3 mode only once.

 The available options for rtw_pci are disable_msi and disable_aspm.
 The available options for rtw_core are disable_lps_deep, support_bf,  and debug_mask.